Procedure – Anaphylaxis Prevention and Response

 Donation

-The district will obtain epinephrine autoinjectors directly from an appropriate practitioner, pharmacist, medical facility, drug manufacturer, or drug wholesaler.
-All epinephrine autoinjectors must be accompanied by a prescription.
+The district will obtain epinephrine autoinjectors or nasal spray directly from an appropriate practitioner, pharmacist, medical facility, drug manufacturer, or drug wholesaler.
+All epinephrine must be accompanied by a prescription.

 Storage/maintenance/expiration/disposal

-School staff will comply with all manufacturer’s instructions as to storage, maintenance, expiration, and disposal of epinephrine autoinjectors.
+School staff will comply with all manufacturer’s instructions as to storage, maintenance, expiration, and disposal of epinephrine.
 School staff will also comply with district medication policy and procedures related to safe, secure management of medications.

 Administration

-Epinephrine autoinjectors may be used on all school property, including buildings, playgrounds, and school buses.
-For school-sponsored events and field trips, the school nurse or designated trained school personnel may carry an appropriate supply of school-supplied epinephrine autoinjectors.
-This does not negate the need to carry the supply of epinephrine autoinjectors belonging to students with known anaphylaxis.
+Epinephrine may be used on all school property, including buildings, playgrounds, and school buses.
+For school-sponsored events and field trips, the school nurse or designated trained school personnel may carry an appropriate supply of school-supplied epinephrine.
+This does not negate the need to carry the supply of epinephrine devices belonging to students with known anaphylaxis.

 In the event a student without a current prescription on file with the school or a student with undiagnosed anaphylaxis experiences an anaphylactic event, the school nurse may utilize the school supply of epinephrine to respond under the standing order protocol.

-In the event a student with a current prescription for an epinephrine autoinjector on file at the school experiences an anaphylactic event, the school nurse or designated trained school personnel may use the school supply of epinephrine autoinjectors to respond if the student’s supply is not immediately available.
+In the event a student with a current prescription for epinephrine on file at the school experiences an anaphylactic event, the school nurse or designated trained school personnel may use the school supply of epinephrine to respond if the student’s supply is not immediately available.

 Employee Opt-Out